Get

 What Is CBD Oil?

-CBD (cannabidiol) is a chemical found in the cannabis plant.
-CBD is different from the chemical tetrahydrocannabinol, known as THC.
-THC is the main component in marijuana that gives people a “high” or psychoactive reaction.
-However, CBD is not the same as THC.
+CBD (cannabidiol) oil is a substance found in the cannabis plant.
+CBD is different to the chemical tetrahydrocannabinol, known as THC, the main component in marijuana that gives people a “high” or psychoactive reaction.
+However, as THC is toxic to cats, CBD products should be free from this component.

 CBD oil